xiaoveiti/lazy_backup/README.md

 ./lazy_rclone.sh <server> <minimal/full>
 ```

-The options are tailored to my needs, but can also be adjusted in the rclone config.
+The options are tailored to my needs, but can also be adjusted in the rclone and backup config files.
 Personaly I use the following syntax:

 for my config files: